-The UGC NET exam is conducted twice a year to determine eligibility as an Assistant Professor and Junior Research Fellowship.
-The UGC NET English syllabus, exam pattern, and marking scheme for UGC NET English Junior Research Fellowship and Assistant Professor are discussed in the article.
+The University Grant Commission National Eligibility Test (UGC NET exam) is held twice a year in two sessions that is June and December to determine eligibility as an Assistant Professor and Junior Research Fellowship.
+The English syllabus, exam pattern, and marking scheme for Junior Research Fellowship and Assistant Professor are discussed in the article.

 Also Read: